Do what would make your mom proud.

 - Why 98% of people who start online classes don’t finish them.

 - What it means to serve people.

 - And so much more…

-As the author of 17 books and an uber-successful entrepreneur who has started multiple companies, Seth Godin is a man who needs very little in the way of an introduction!
-He is looked to as a thought leader in marketing, communications and entrepreneurship.
+As an uber-successful entrepreneur who has started multiple companies and an author of 17 books, Seth Godin is a man who needs very little in the way of an introduction.
+He is looked to as a thought leader in marketing, communications, and entrepreneurship.

-On today’s episode he shares his thoughts on the creative process, what it means to be in “the dip” and how to succeed in business without having an exclusive focus on the bottom line.
-Listen in for details on all of that and so much more on the 336th episode of The Art of Charm.
+On today’s episode he shares his thoughts on the creative process, what it means to be in “the dip,” and how to succeed in business without having an exclusive focus on the bottom line.
+Listen in for details on all of this and so much more on the 336th episode of The Art of Charm.